 Collapse of filter elements due to high differential pressure can lead to potential fire hazards.
-The element shall either be able to withstand maximum line pressure when completely clogged, or a pressure differential indicator with an alarm should be installed (see 5.4.1.1).
+The element shall either be able to withstand maximum line pressure when completely clogged, or at least a pressure differential indicator with an alarm shall be installed (see 5.4.1.1).